santoshkrsah/Online-Storage-Drive/README.md

 Add several missing translation lines.
 New Features
-Built in contact page with google recaptcha integration.(it is on progress) and also login through google option are available on it...
+Built in contact page with google recaptcha integration.(it is on progress) and also login through google option are available on it.
-This is demo URL for testing  https://drive.santoshkr.in/
+This is demo URL for testing  https://drive.santoshkr.in/ Now you can visit my site  www.santoshkr.in